bimdata/javascript-api-client/docs/IfcApi.md

 ### HTTP request headers

-- **Content-Type**: application/json, application/x-www-form-urlencoded, multipart/form-data
+- **Content-Type**: Not defined
 - **Accept**: Not defined

 ## removeElementPropertySetPropertyDeprecated

-> removeElementPropertySetPropertyDeprecated(cloudPk, elementUuid, id, ifcPk, projectPk, propertysetPk, propertyRequest)
+> removeElementPropertySetPropertyDeprecated(cloudPk, elementUuid, id, ifcPk, projectPk, propertysetPk)

 Remove a property from a PropertySet